The Thomas Pages homepage

 Human responsibility for justice and thereby human government of society is thus established.
 Accordingly, law and order, and the protection of life and property, are therefore the first duty of any human government.

 This delegated human authority to govern this world is not abdication of God's rule.
-The words of Genesis 9 that God 'will require' remain true.
+The words of Genesis Nine that God 'will require' remain true.

 Administration of justice is a primary human responsibility – owed ultimately toward God.